perezjquim/mkmake/README.md

 - Prolog
 - Python

-## <a href="https://github.com/perezjquim/mkmake/archive/master.zip"> DOWNLOAD </a>

-Installation instruction: execute the command `make` in the directory which you extracted the .zip file.

-## Examples of use
+### Examples of use:

 `mkmake java`
 `mkmake c`
 `mkmake nodejs`
 (...)

+## <a href="https://github.com/perezjquim/mkmake/archive/master.zip"> DOWNLOAD </a>

+Installation instructions: execute the command `make` in the directory which you extracted the .zip file.